-Advancing health equity for Black, Indigenous and People of Color (BIPOC), LGBT and other under-served aging communities is core to CHAI’s mission.
-Our Academic Advisory Council (AAC) brings together scholars and thought leaders in research, teaching and science of aging and health equity.
+Advancing health equity for Black, Indigenous and People of Color (BIPOC), LGBTQ and other under-served aging communities is core to CHAI’s mission.
+Our Academic Advisory Council (AAC) brings together scholars and thought leaders in the research, teaching and science of aging and health equity.

-Academic Advisory Council Informs and shapes strategic priorities of the Equity and Community Engagement Core by:
+The Academic Advisory Council informs and shapes strategic priorities of the Equity and Community Engagement Core by: